 Rhinoplasty (nasal surgery) is an operation to improve the shape and size of the nose so that it is in harmony with the rest of the face.
 Rhinoplasty is essentially a surgical sculpting of the nose and is accomplished by careful contouring of the bone and cartilage giving the nose its shape.
-At the same time deformities that cause breathing problems and some sinus disorders can be corrected.
-In open rhinoplasty, a small cosmetic incion is used on the underside of the nose that allows for direct access to the entire cartilagenous and bony nasal vault.
+At the same time, deformities that cause breathing problems, and some sinus disorders, can be corrected.
+In open rhinoplasty, a small cosmetic incision is used on the underside of the nose that allows for direct access to the entire cartilaginous structure.

-Rhinoplasty is performed under sedation with local anesthesia.
+Rhinoplasty is performed in our Joint Commission accredited surgicenter under sedation with local anesthesia.
 The surgery takes approximately two to three hours.
 After the surgery, a nasal splint is used for several days to act as a protective casting.

 Rhinoplasty can be functional and cosmetic and may include septoplasty and/or reduction turbinoplasty to improve airway in functional cases.
-It may also include manipulation of the nasal cartilage and nasal bonesOperation where art and science comes together most profoundly.
+It may also include manipulation of the nasal cartilage and nasal bones.